fmontesi/cp2016/exam/README.md

 Detailed instructions on the two items are given below.

+## Hand-in

-The deadline for uploading the project on Blackboard is: XX April 2016 at midnight.
+An assignment will be opened on Blackboard for handing in the project.
+The deadline for uploading the project on Blackboard will be: 25 April 2016 at midnight.

 ## Report